fatmalabidi/node_todo/README.md

 ```shell
 npm install mongoose --save
 ```
-3. Use [mlab](https://mlab.com/) to create your noSql database and get you connection string to be able to connect to it using `mongoose`.
+3. Use [mlab](https://mlab.com/) to create your noSql database and get your connection string to be able to connect to it using `mongoose`.

 ### Run the app
 Before running the app you need to create a user in the MongoDB (mlab) database and put the credentials in `config.json`